kempsterrrr/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 7: February 2nd, 2017

+**Today's Progress**: Continued the React Todo app.
+Learn about proprs, state, input refs and styled components

+**Thoughts:** Huge amount of had tonight.
+Love how simple the principles are that reat, I was following a tutorial but I feel like I could right my own simple app already - very cool

+--

 ### Day 6: February 1st, 2017

 **Today's Progress**: Started React todo app using the Net Ninja tutorials on Youtube.
 Set up my first React project using webpack and made my frist component